 Most historic buildings have been altered and expanded to some extent over their many years of useful life.
 Many of these additions have become historic themselves, especially if constructed during the period of significance for the historic district.
 In fact, adding to the original shape and form of a building as needs for space and functions change may be essential to the continued usefulness of buildings within the Savannah Historic District.
 A successful addition must not visually overpower the original structure; concede its historic integrity; or destroy any significant features or materials, including historic plantings and site features.
-Additions shall not significantly alter the ratio of built area to green space of the building site or remove historic site features.
+Additions shall not significantly alter the ratio of built area to green non-readily visible side elevations. space of the building site or remove historic site features.

-It is important that the original form of the building not be concealed or compromised by a new addition: consequently, an addition needs be clearly to differentiated from the original building.
+It is important that the original form of the building not be concealed or compromised by a new addition; consequently, addition needs to be clearly an differentiated from the original building.
 Additions that reflect the original style, as well as additions that introduce a compatible contemporary style, are both appropriate design approaches for additions in the historic district.
 A contemporary design achieves compatibility through massing, scale, form, and roof form in relation to the historic design, not through false mimicking.
 Designing an addition so that it can be removed in the future without further damage to the historic building prevents additional loss of historic materials.